khristinazayats-afk/magicwork_v2/NEXT_STEPS_CONTENT_SETUP.md

 2. Go to **Extensions → Apps Script**
 3. Paste code from `scripts/google-sheets-content-tracker.gs`
 4. Save and authorize
-5. Refresh spreadsheet - you should see "MagicWork Content" menu
+5. Refresh spreadsheet - you should see "Magicwork Content" menu

 ### 3. Update Spreadsheet Example Row